Rabb1T-762/commandPatternPlay/README.md

 This is a slightly more interesting step.
 This is the first time I'm trying to implement a pattern without OOP.

 Let me give it a shot.

+This was an interesting experiment.

+It's interesting how you need to pass the functions you need to operate on the commandStack.

+I had some trouble wrapping my head around how to pass things around and how to call it but I'm happy with the result.